JGCRI/pygcam/docs/source/intro.rst

 showing their default values.

 The main script (:doc:`gcamtool`) implements several "subcommands" that perform various steps in a typical GCAM analysis.
-The script implements a :doc:`plug-in <subcommand>` architecture allowing users to customize :doc:`gt <gcamtool>` and avoid a proliferation of scripts.
+The script implements a :doc:`plug-in <pygcam.subcommand>` architecture allowing users to customize :doc:`gt <gcamtool>` and avoid a proliferation of scripts.
 The available subcommands include: